 What is Artofin's geographic scope?

-The firm operates globally, with a strong emphasis on Israel, the Nordic countries, and key Asian markets such as Thailand, Japan, Vietnam, and Singapore.
+The firm operates globally, with a strong presence in Israel, the Nordic countries, and key Asian markets such as Thailand, Japan, Vietnam, and Singapore.

 What is the typical check size for investments?